-Oh it pains me … Sometimes I just despair at the Church of England and their commentators.
-Why is it that, nearly half of transgendered people under the age of 26 , have attempted suicide?
+Oh, it pains me … Sometimes I just despair at the Church of England and their commentators.
+Why is it that, nearly half of transgendered people under the age of 26, have attempted suicide?
 Is it because they are happy that we live in a country that’s welcome and caring?
 Nope.
-Still the ingrained prejudice attitudes that pervade our society.
+Still, the ingrained prejudice attitudes that pervade our society.

 Woods continues to explain that these ‘stories’, in some eyes, are a deliberate attempt ‘a Trojan horse’ he calls it to promote certain agendas.
 There is no theology, just stories to get people to change their minds, about transgendered people.

 Well, I am going to nail mine.
 This sort of uncaring, unsympathetic and dismissive attitude to transgendered people is the reason why those who are confused about their body’s and their sex.
 Their thoughts are a mix of coming to terms with who they really are and an acceptance that they are transgendered.
-I don’t admit to know everything there is about body dysmorphia, but I wouldn’t ever tell someone ‘they are disordered’ because they are LGBT.
+I don’t admit to knowing everything there is about body dysmorphia, but I wouldn’t ever tell someone ‘they are disordered’ because they are LGBT.

 No wonder we (LGBT) in the community have the highest rates of mental health struggles.
 A separate article on the site even argues that the sidelining of religion is a route to mental health illness.
 I wish I was making this up I really do.
 Maybe people need a spiritual element to their lives, as others have found meditation and certain relaxation techniques extremely helpful.

 Conservative Evangelicals are OBSESSED with sex.
 Particularly if you think taking it up the arse is something you might be interested.
 Franklin Graham condemned Teen Vogue magazine for talking about it.
-Ignoring the fact that there a millions of articles on the internet that ANY teenager could find let alone in a over-priced glossy magazine.
+Ignoring the fact that there are millions of articles on the internet that ANY teenager could find let alone ann a over-priced glossy magazine.
 Education about sex obviously leads someone try sex.
 It’s a pitiful belief.

 You want to know why schools don’t teach about transgendered and gay people?
 Why the education about HIV and STIs is wilfully piss-poor?
 Look at the Church.
 In a recent article it was announced that the government were going to make sex education compulsory but others thought it was ‘opening a door to teach primary school children about pornography’